mtevfik41/VanillaJS-WebProjects/README.md

 ## About The Project

 Mini projects built with HTML5, CSS, Sass & JavaScript.
-No frameworks or libraries.
+No frameworks or libraries

 ### Built With